 - If they feel faint, keep them seated.

-- At the end of the procedure, you are required to follow departmental endoscope sterilisation procedures.
+- At the end of the procedure, follow departmental endoscope sterilisation procedures.

 - Clean up after yourself.